zk12-dev/CubicCastles-CreativeMode/README.md

 ############### YOU MUST READ ALL THIS INFORMATION BEFORE COMPILING YOUR OWN VERSION OF THIS CODE ###############

-- Notice that the "Blocks" folder and the "BlockData.txt" aren't generated automatically so if you're compiling your own version of this code you MUST copy those 2 elements to the bin folder where your compile is located for the code to run properly.
+- Notice that the "Blocks" folder and the "BlockData.txt" aren't generated automatically so if you're compiling your own version of this code you MUST copy those 2 elements to the bin folder where your compile is located for the code to run properly, you can locate those elements in the bin/Debug folder.

 - Before enabling the Offline Mode you must search a block on the Search Bar and click on the block in the ViewList, then click on any block that you have in your inventory in-game, if you don't do these steps before enabling the button, your game will CRASH.